 For the next two hours, Tex covers all the day's most gripping local sports stories, as well as a lead-in of national coverage on the Olympic hero who was caught using performance-enhancing monkey spit.
 Tex isn't sure how that one works, but he goes bananas over all the monkey-related puns he gets to use.

 At 10:00AM, after the second hour of news has wrapped, Tex packs up and heads out of the studio to interview a local linebacker from the city's home team.
 It's for a segment that'll be airing later that evening entitled "Why Do They Have to Hit People So Hard?"

-Some of the other sportscasters like to phone it in, or rely on their assistants to do most of the actual research and interviews for them, but Tex gets off on the investigative part of his job.
-This is why he got into the biz in the first place, not to smile into a camera and look pretty.
+Some of the other sportscasters like to phone it in or rely on their assistants to do most of the actual research and interviews for them, but Tex actually enjoys going out and meeting the athletes.
+This is why he got into the biz in the first place—not to smile into a camera and look pretty.

 After a fairly routine interview, followed by a much more exciting lunch—a cobb salad is always exciting—Tex is back in the studio to film the afternoon show at 2:00PM.
 This one is taped instead of being shot live, so he can be a little looser with his flubs; they'll just fix it in post-production.